 Stock options are granted under the Company's long-term incentive plan and have an exercise price that may not be less than the fair market value of the underlying shares on the date of grant.
-In general, stock options granted will become exercisable over a period determined by the Compensation Committee which in the past has been a five year life, with the options vesting over a three year period.
-A portion of the stock options granted in
+In general, stock options granted will become exercisable over a period determined by the Compensation Committee which in the past has been a five year life, with the options vesting over a service period of three to five years.
+A portion of the stock options granted in March 2013, 2012, and 2011 were vested immediately with the others vesting over a three year period.
+In addition, stock options will become exercisable upon a change in control, unless provided otherwise by the Compensation Committee.
+At December 31, 2013, there were 1,523,713 shares subject to options authorized but not granted.